Spantree/elasticsearch-talk/README.md

 vagrant up
 ```

-This will download a base Ubuntu Lucid installation image, set it up as a VirtualBox VM,
+This will download a base Virtualbox Ubuntu image, set it up as a virtual machine to run locally,
-and install all the tools you'll need to play along.
+and install all the tools extra tools you'll need to play along.

 ### Dance!